Microblog Topic Identification using Linked Open Data: Approach to identifying semantic topics

-In the context of this work, a topic is considered to be a set of elements that are related by virtue of numerous people having posted them in the same context (post).
-More formally, a topic is a set of related persons, organization, locations, temporal references, related issues, and meta information.
-This information is modeled by creating a straightforward ontology (\topico) that introduces the concepts and the relations among them.
-It defines topic elements relevant to collective microposts, such as persons, locations, related issues, and meta information about the creation of the topic itself.
+In the context of this work, a topic is considered to be a set of elements that are related when numerous people post about them in the same context (post).
+Here, we focus on the elementary aspects of the topics that are most common in social media.
+For this purpose, we define an ontology called \topico\ that is specified with the Web Ontology Language (\owl)~\cite{W3COWL} using Protègè~\cite{ProtegeWeb} according to the Ontology 101 development process~\cite{noy2001ontology}.
+The main classes and object relations of the ontology (\topico) are shown in Fig~\ref{fig:appendix-ontology-class-diagram}.
+Further object properties are shown in \citeSupporting{S1_Appendix}.
+This section describes some of the design decisions and characteristics relevant to \topico.
+In doing so, the references to the guidelines recommended for specifying ontologies are shown in italic font.
+The prefix {\em topico} is used to refer to the \topico\ namespace.

-\topico\ is designed using Protègè~\cite{ProtegeWeb} according to the standard 7-step Ontology 101 development process~\cite{noy2001ontology}.
-The first among considerations is to \textit{determine the domain and scope of the ontology}.
-Representing topics that emerge from collections of microblog posts is at the core of this ontology.
-Thus, it must reflect the concepts (classes) and properties (relations) common to microblogs.
-It serves as a basic ontology to represent general topics that could be extended for domain-specific cases if desired.
-The simplicity is deliberate in order to serve as a basic representation for an initial study.
-Thus, premature detailed design was avoided.
-In terms of \textit{consider reusing existing ontologies}, existing ontologies are used in \topico\ whenever possible.
-These are mainly \timeo~\cite{W3CTime}, \foaf, Schema.org, and Geonames.
+The first consideration is to \textit{determine the domain and scope of the ontology}.
+Representing topics that emerge from collections of microblog posts is at the core of our domain.
+Thus, the ontology must reflect the concepts (classes) and properties (relations) common to microblogs.
+It aims to serve as a basic ontology to represent general topics that could be extended for domain-specific cases if desired.
+The simplicity is deliberate to create a baseline for an initial study and to avoid premature detailed design.

-The \textit{enumeration of important terms in the ontology} resulting from inspecting a large volume of tweets led to people, organizations, locations, and temporal expressions.
-Specific to this context are the use of relative temporal expressions like {\em today}, {\em tonight}, and {\em now}.
-When referring to specific weeks, months, and specific dates literal absolute expressions are used.
-Other elements are just about anything, for which an \textit{isAbout} property is defined.